 You Have a Better Credit Score

 The best interest rates are usually reserved for borrowers with good or excellent credit.
 Even if you don’t have perfect credit, you could get a lower interest rate if it’s far better than it was when you initially applied for your current auto loan.
+You can check your credit report before applying to see your score, look for errors that you can then report, and look at which financial activity has a more substantial impact on your credit.
+The three major credit bureaus — Experian, Equifax, and TransUnion — can each provide you with a free copy of your credit report every year.
+Asking one of the major credit bureaus for a copy of your credit report will not impact your credit score.

 When you’re ready to move forward, below is a step-by-step guide to refinancing your auto loan with ease:

-3. Review Lenders Requirements
+5. Review Lenders’ Requirements

 Ask the lenders you’re considering about their loan requirements.
 Many have a minimum credit score you’ll need to qualify.
 Some also have restrictions on the age and mileage of vehicles they’ll consider for refinancing.
 Generally, your car should be less than eight years old and have fewer than 100,000 miles.
+Eclipsing any of these marks can make it more challenging to get a refinance, and you may also have to contend with a higher interest rate.

 Not all lenders require the same documentation.
 However, these documents are usually required across the board: